-- If using an Agilent data system, you can use it to perform the checkout procedure.
-Read these GC installation instructions and the instructions for installing the data system. - If an Agilent data system is not available, you can also perform checkout using the Agilent Instrument Utilities software.
-Install the software on a PC, then read its help topics to learn how to connect to the GC and how to launch the checkout procedures. - If connected only to an integrator or site system (for example, a LIMS system) that captures the GC output signal, you must connect to that system to obtain the chromatogram.
+- If using an Agilent data system, you can perform the checkout procedure.
+Read these GC installation instructions and the instructions for installing the data system. - If connected only to an integrator or site system (for example, a LIMS system) that captures the GC output signal, you must connect to that system to obtain the chromatogram.